remote hackathon FOR GENDER EQUALITY

 Team application: Once you have applied individually, you will connect on slack to create teams, until July 30

-The in-person opening event, where sponsors present challenges, will be held on or around July 16, 5.30 to 7.30pm at Nasdaq, One Liberty Plaza, New York, NY 10006.
+The in-person opening event is where sponsors present challenges, has been held on July 16, 5.30 to 7.30pm at Nasdaq, One Liberty Plaza, New York, NY 10006.

 Teams will receive their awards at that time